khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

   - The maximum storage threshold is the limit that you set for autoscaling the DB instance.
 You can't set the maximum storage threshold for autoscaling-enabled instances to a value greater than the maximum allocated storage.
 ### RDS_Multi_AZ
 ![](https://d1.awsstatic.com/asset-repository/multi-az-deployments.bda9d7bf45a74103d0331a985baf2c5fb838a0fa.png)
-When you provision an RDS Multi-AZ DB Instance, Amazon RDS automatically creates a primary DB Instance and synchronously replicates the data to a standby instance in a different Availability Zone (AZ).
-Each AZ runs on its own physically distinct, independent infrastructure, and is engineered to be highly reliable.
-Running a DB instance with high availability can enhance availability during planned system maintenance, and help protect your databases against DB instance failure and Availability Zone disruption.
-In the event of a planned or unplanned outage of your DB instance, Amazon RDS automatically switches to a standby replica in another Availability Zone if you have enabled Multi-AZ.
+- When you provision an RDS Multi-AZ DB Instance, Amazon RDS automatically creates a primary DB Instance and synchronously replicates the data to a standby instance in a different Availability Zone (AZ).
+- Each AZ runs on its own physically distinct, independent infrastructure, and is engineered to be highly reliable.
+- Running a DB instance with high availability can enhance availability during planned system maintenance, and help protect your databases against DB instance failure and Availability Zone disruption.
+- In the event of a planned or unplanned outage of your DB instance, Amazon RDS automatically switches to a standby replica in another Availability Zone if you have enabled Multi-AZ.
 The time it takes for the failover to complete depends on the database activity and other conditions at the time the primary DB instance became unavailable.
 Failover times are typically 60–120 seconds.

+- Multi-AZ is the best option when data retention, minimal downtime, and application performance are a priority
+  - Data-loss potential - Low.
+Multi-AZ provides fault tolerance for every scenario, including hardware-related issues.
+  - Performance impact - Low.
+Of the available options, Multi-AZ provides the fastest time to recovery, because there is no manual procedure to follow after the process is implemented.
+  - Cost - Low to high.
+Multi-AZ is the lowest-cost option.
+Use Multi-AZ when you can't risk losing data because of hardware failure or you can't afford the downtime required by other options in your response to an outage.

 ## Aurora